winsnip/pharos-network/README.md

 ##### Bitverse Trading
 ⚠️ **NOTES**
-Make sure your account in website has USDT balance. and We had been setup min and max amount for open poisiton between 2 to 5 USDT.
+Make sure your account in website has USDT balance. and We had been setup min and max amount for open position between 2 to 5 USDT.

 ###### Open position
 ```bash